South Africa

 What to see in South Africa

-• You can see the history of South Africa from 100 years until 1994 at the Apartheid Museum.
-1994 is the year of the democratic transition, with particular attention to Apartheid.
+• The Apartheid Museum displays South Africa's history from 100 years until 1994.
+1994 was the year of the democratic transition, with particular attention paid to Apartheid.

 • Kirstenbosch National Botanical Garden was created in 1913 in the foothills of Table Mountain (Cape Town) and is the most extensive garden in South Africa, with 528 hectares (1,300 acres).